huogerac/huogerac/README.md

 - 💬 Did you find something interesing?
 Drop me a message
 - 🐞 Got stuck?
 Create an issue
 - ⭐ Giving a star for something you did like help a lot
-- ✨ If some repository did help, tell your boss to [Sponsor](https://github.com/sponsors/huogerac)
+- ✨ If some repository did help, tell your boss to [Sponsor](https://github.com/sponsors/huogerac) it

 You Rock 🤘